ncor/atomic-di/README.md

 const getC = scoped(() => createC(getB()))
 ```

-In this case, the context will not propagate beyond `getC` and other providers will not know about the current scope and mocks, and `getB` will return an instance that is not related to any scopes.
+In this case, a context will not propagate beyond `getC` and other providers will not know about a current scope and mocks, and `getB` will return an instance that is not related to any scopes.

 #### Correct
 ```ts